ceph/ceph/README.windows.rst

 It may be called from a Linux environment, including Windows Subsystem for Linux.
 MSYS2 and CygWin may also work but those weren't tested.

-This script currently supports Ubuntu 18.04 but it may be easily adapted to run on other Linux distributions, taking into account different package managers, package names or paths (e.g. mingw paths).
+This script currently supports Ubuntu 18.04 and openSUSE Tumbleweed, but it may be easily adapted to run on other Linux distributions, taking into account different package managers, package names or paths (e.g. mingw paths).

 .. _win32_build.sh: win32_build.sh